shiryaev87/bookings/readme.md

 # Bookings and Reservations
-This is reporitory for my bookings and reservations projects
+This is reporitory for my bookings and reservations projects.
 - Built in GOlang

 - Uses [alexe edwards SCS](https://github.com/alexedwards/scs/v2) session manager